2021 Rugby League World Cup: International masters

 The International Masters festival went ahead on 13 November at York St John University.
 Australia, Canada, England, France, Ireland, and Wales took part.

 Broadcasting

 The Rugby League World Cup announced a partnership with the International Rugby League (IRL) in July 2020.
-The organisations will work together on match broadcast production and the sale of global broadcast rights.
+The organisations worked together on match broadcast production and the sale of global broadcast rights.

 In April 2019, it was reported that the digital strategy for the tournament would be led by Deloitte.
 In May 2019, the world cup organisers announced they were looking for an esport partner to engage new audiences with the sport.